-Pitso Mosimane is the current Manager at Al Ahly SC in the Egyptian Premier League having left Mamelodi Sundowns Football Club in September 2020.
+Pitso Mosimane is the Former Manager of Al Ahly SC in the Egyptian Premier League.
+He served the Egyptian Giants from October 2020 to June 2022 having left Mamelodi Sundowns Football Club in September 2020.

 Pitso had been with the South African Club for almost eight years and led the team to 5 Premier League titles and a CAF Champions League Victory.
 This is amongst other applauded accolades.

 By acclamation, Mosimane is considered the best coach in Africa at present given his success since returning to domestic football in 2012.

 Pitso’s professional playing career lasted thirteen years from 1982 to 1995.
 Between 1982 and 1983, he played professional soccer for Jomo Cosmos Football Club under Jomo Sono, whom he attributes his career to.
 His prowess as a midfielder saw him join Mamelodi Sundowns Football Club and Orlando Pirates Football Club and later making a move abroad.
 He had a successful seven-year career playing in Greece, Belgium and Qatar.
 He received a call up to the South African National Squad (Bafana Bafana) in 1993 and made four appearances for the national side during the 1993/1994 season.